Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 Do I have to use a nut-milk bag to strain it?

-Slowly pour the finished milk into the lined fine strainer.
+Slowly pour almond milk into the fine strainer lined with cheesecloth or a thin tea towel.
 You may have to do it in batches.
-Once all the homemade nut milk has gone through the fine-mesh sieve, gather the edges of the tea towel or layers of cheesecloth and squeeze until all the liquid is out of the nut pulp.
+Once all the homemade nut milk has gone through the fine-mesh sieve, gather the edges of the thin tea towel or layers of cheesecloth and squeeze until all the liquid is out of the nut pulp.

-Do I have to add the vanilla and dates?
+Do I have to add the vanilla extract and dates?

 What temperature should my water be?